torvalds/linux/Documentation/teaching/lectures/syscalls.rst

 But in the last two cases we don't have enough information to determine the cause of the fault.

-In order to solve this issue Linux uses special APIs (e.g :c:func:`copy_to_user`) to accesses user space that are specially
+In order to solve this issue, Linux uses special APIs (e.g :c:func:`copy_to_user`) to accesses user space that are specially
 crafted: